Knee Orthopedic Care at Maimonides

 There are a variety of orthopedic knee conditions that can impact your quality of life.
 If you’re in need of orthopedic knee surgery, the team at Maimonides is here to help.
 At the Maimonides Bone and Joint Center, we offer a full range of orthopedic knee surgery options, from minimally invasive procedures to complex joint replacements.

-• Recipient of Healthgrades Orthopedic Surgery Excellence Awards for two years in a row (2022-2023)
+• Recipient of Healthgrades Orthopedic Surgery Excellence Awards for four years in a row (2022-2025)

-• Named among the top 5% in the nation for overall orthopedic services for two years in a row (2022-2023)
+• Named among the top 5% in the nation for overall Orthopedic Services for four years in a row (2022-2025)

 To schedule an appointment, call 718.283.7400 today.